ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_security_policy/guide.en-asia.md

 ## Objective

-With the Exchange service, you can set up Email Pro addresses, and use them with a range of features for collaborative work.
+With the Exchange service, you can set up professional email accounts, and use them with a range of features for collaborative work.
 In order to maintain this environment, you can manage the global security settings of your Exchange accounts.

 **Find out how to manage the security policy of your Exchange service.**